afnansyed/TV-show-navigator/Sprint3.md

       - Routes to Watchlist page when Watchlist button is clicked
       - Has a Profile button
       - Shows labels next to their respective icons when the navigation bar expands
+  - show-list compoment
+      - Apply filters and call loadShows correctly
+      - Correctly add and remove shows to watchlist
+      - Correctly navigate to desired pages